 Persons aged 60 years and older may have an increased risk of serious and potentially fatal adverse reactions (including systemic and neurological reactions persisting more than 48 hours, YEL-AVD and YEL-AND) when compared to other age groups.
-Therefore, the vaccine should only be given to those who visit areas where there is a risk of yellow fever transmission at the time of travel.
-The countries designated by WHO, where vaccination is not recommended generally, or not recommended, should be considered as not presenting an inevitable significant risk (refer to the list of countries with yellow fever infection risk updated by WHO) (see above and section 4.8).
+Therefore, the vaccine should only be given to those who are visiting areas where there is an ongoing risk of yellow fever transmission at the time of travel.
+Countries designated by WHO as where vaccination is not generally recommended, or not recommended, should be considered as not representing a significant and unavoidable risk (refer to updated WHO list of countries with risk of yellow fever transmission) (see above and Section 4.8).